temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 ### Introduction

+Creating reliable applications is a difficult task.
+[Temporal](https://temporal.io) lets you create fault-tolerant resiliant applications using programming languages you already know, so you can build complex applications that execute successfully and recover from failures.

-In this tutorial, you will build your first Temporal Application from scratch using the Temporal Go SDK.
+In this tutorial, you will build your first Temporal Application from scratch using the [Temporal Go SDK](https://github.com/temporalio/go-sdk).
 The app will consist of four pieces:

 1. A [Workflow](https://docs.temporal.io/workflows): Workflows are functions that define the overall flow of the application and represent the orchestration aspect of the business logic.
 2. An [Activity](https://docs.temporal.io/activities): Activities are functions called during Workflow Execution and represent the execution aspect of your business logic.
 The Workflow you'll create executes a single Activity, which takes a string from the Workflow as input and returns a formatted version of this string to the Workflow.
 3. A [Worker](https://docs.temporal.io/workers): Workers host the Activity and Workflow code and execute the code piece by piece.
 4. An initiator: To start a Workflow, you need to send a signal to the Temporal server to tell it to track the state of the Workflow.
 You'll write a separate program to do this.

+You'll also write a unit test to ensure your Workflow executes successfully.

+When you're done, you'll have a basic application and a clear understanding of how to build out the components you'll need in future Temporal applications.

 All of the code in this tutorial is available in the [hello-world Go template](https://github.com/temporalio/hello-world-project-template-go) repository.

 ## Prerequisites